 Another Option: Say Goodbye Forever to Troublesome Tenants

 If you find you’re in an increasingly frustrating situation with one or more tenants and are worried that California’s landlord laws may prevent, or delay, you from taking decisive action, it may be time to offload your troubles altogether.
-Osborne Homes can buy your property, with tenants still in place, and pay you cash in as few as seven days.
+Osborne Homes can buy your property.
+Yes, you can even sell it to us with tenants still in residence, and pay you cash in as few as seven days.
 Even if the tenants aren’t performing and the property’s in disrepair, we’re able to take it (and them) off your hands and handle everything from there.
 So you can say goodbye to struggling with your troublesome tenants and hello to a little extra cash, time, and relief.